Weary Gaza marks Muslim feast as violence spreads in Israel - WTMJ

 Associated Press

-GAZA CITY, Gaza Strip (AP) — Weary Palestinians prepared for a somber feast marking the end of the Muslim holy month of Ramadan on Thursday, as Hamas and Israel traded more rockets and airstrikes and Jewish-Arab violence raged across Israel.
+GAZA CITY, Gaza Strip (AP) — Weary Palestinians somberly marked the end of the Muslim holy month of Ramadan on Thursday, as Hamas and Israel traded more rockets and airstrikes and Jewish-Arab violence raged across Israel.

 The violence has reached deeper into Israel than at any time since the 2000 Palestinian intifada, or uprising.
 Arab and Jewish mobs are rampaging through the streets, savagely beating people and torching cars, and flights have been canceled or diverted away from the country’s main airport.